-Welcome to the Rainbow Coast, one of the most beautiful places on Earth: Albany, Denmark & Walpole on the South Coast of Western Australia.
+The Rainbow Coast is one of the most beautiful places on Earth and includes Albany, Denmark & Walpole on the South Coast of Western Australia.

 With over a dozen National Parks and Reserves, the Rainbow Coast encompasses an international biosphere reserve with species of plants and animals which you will find no where else in the world.